China boost for Alcatel and Total buoys European shares

 * H&M slides after profit warning

-* Alstom suffers on prospect of U.S. penalty (Updates with closing prices and no other changes to text)
+* Alstom suffers on prospect of U.S. penalty (Adds quote, detail, updates prices)

 By Alistair Smout